subham3604/applied/README.md

 The matched bullet points are compiled into an immutable resume snapshot linked to the application ID, guaranteeing a permanent record of the exact claims submitted to that employer.

 ### 3. Inbound Recruiter Email Triage
-Every 15 minutes, the background worker polls the Gmail API for new messages.
-Messages pass a Tier-1 regex heuristic pre-filter, dropping promotional noise in under 5ms.
+Once a day, the background worker polls the Gmail API for new recruitment-related messages.
+Inbound emails pass a Tier-1 regex heuristic pre-filter, dropping promotional noise in under 5ms.

 ### 4. Classification & State Progression
 Relevant emails are parsed through a 4-node LangGraph state machine.
 When an online assessment or interview invitation is detected, the application automatically advances and logs an immutable audit event.